 Georgetown is a perfect destination for a holiday walk and shopping, especially with GLOW, an amazing light-art exhibition which lasts for the whole month.
 Artists display their modern and original works in outdoor venues throughout the historic area.
 There are also plenty of traditional lights at the Washington Harbour to enjoy.

 Mount Vernon Estate offers George Washington-inspired Christmas celebration in his former mansion.
-You can tour Washington’s iconic estate lit by candlelight and also visit Aladdin the camel.
+Ambient holiday illumination accompanied by classic holiday music and patriotic quotes makes the stroll kind of special.
+You can see the greenhouse and the upper garden aglow in hues of blue and lavenders.
+You can tour Washington’s iconic estate lit by candlelight and also visit Aladdin the Camel.
 In 1787, Washington paid 18 shillings to entertain his Christmas guests with a camel.
+There is also a chance to chat with soldiers, shop for handmade goods, and indulge in warm food and drinks at the Mount Vernon Inn Food Truck.